microsoft/CCF/doc/use_apps/verify_tx.rst

   4. Verify ``signature`` over the ``root`` using the certificate of the node identified by ``node_id`` and ``cert``.
 See :py:func:`ccf.receipt.verify` for a reference implementation.
   5. Check that the certificate ``cert`` of ``node_id`` used to sign the receipt is endorsed by the CCF network.
 See :py:func:`ccf.receipt.check_endorsement` for a reference implementation.

+Note that since a receipt is a committment by a service to a transaction, a verifier must know the service identity, and provide it as an input to step 5.

 Application Claims
 ------------------